-Capital expenditures of approximately US\$40,000 were dedicated to building a concrete pad in the kiln loading area during the year ended December 31, 2020.
+Capital expenditures of approximately US\$658,000 were dedicated to a wood hog and boiler upgrades during the year ended December 31, 2021.

 Lufkin, Texas

 Located in Lufkin, Angelina County, Texas on a 14-hectare site, the operation specializes in the treatment and production of utility poles and includes three cylinders for pressure treatment.
 The facility has a total throughput of approximately 95,000 cubic metres of poles per year.